-Introduction to How to Spot Great Ideas
+Introduction to How to Find Awesome Ideas

 You are on a journey to get the key skills needed for future jobs.
 Some of the skills you need to succeed in work and life are job specific, while some will make you more marketable and valuable, while others will make it easier for you to compete in a global marketplace.

 You are participating in the Strategic Reading Challenge because you want all of this for yourself.
 Additionally, if you participate in the reading challenge as it’s outlined, you will read 60 books during the year.
 That means that you will have access to many potential ideas.
 What could you do with those ideas?
 How could your life change if your tried one or two?